quantifiedcode/python-anti-patterns/docs/readability/unnecessary_parens_after_keyword.rst

 Remove the parentheses
 ......................

-The author of the module concluded that the parentheses in the return statement of the ``area`` function were unnecessary.
-To improve the readability of the code the author removed the parentheses.
+The modified function below removes the unnecessary parentheses in the ``return`` statement.

 .. code:: python